JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `getDomain`

-Get a domain by id
+Get a domain by id.

 **Parameters**